-This was probably one of my favorite time periods in a young child’s life.
-Their vocabulary, personality and growth is astounding during this year.
-No sooner do they start walking, but then they start running.
+This was probably one of my favorite time periods in my young children’s lives, so far.
+Their vocabulary, personality, and growth are astounding during this year.
+No sooner do they start walking, but they start running!

-That cute babbling and cooing that we loved during the baby months, turns into real words and actual attempts at communication during toddler years.
+Toddler development includes that cute babbling and cooing that we loved during the baby months, turn into real words and actual attempts at communication during toddler years.
 If you don’t believe me, check out this amazing statistic:

 When babies are first born, they communicate solely through crying.
-As they develop, you will start to notice those cute coos and then the emergence of single sounds.
+Language development begins when you notice those cute coos and then the emergence of single sounds.
 By the time a child reaches two years of age, they should have the following sounds:

 At this point, you might only be able to understand 26-50% of what your child is saying.
 This percentage will decrease among unfamiliar listeners, such as a stranger at a grocery store.
 By the time your toddler hits age 2, that accuracy will increase significantly and will continue to rise as your child ages.

 Your child will continue putting objects in their mouths.
 This is because the set of deciduous teeth start to emerge.
 These can be more painful than the front teeth because they are larger.
 It’s important to watch for any choking hazards and give your child teething objects to lessen their pain and discomfort.

 Finally, don’t be alarmed if your child starts making up funny words that don’t make sense to anyone but them!
 This is normal development and is called “protowords.”
 It’s their way of playing with speech sounds and getting used to forming correct words!
 This will begin to subside around 2-3 years of age.

 Speech Learning Simplified!

 Start 14-day FREE #StayAtHome offer!